FENECON Home 10 assembly and operating instructions

 The baud rate must be 9600.

-1. Instead of connecting the communication line of the Inverter directly to pin 1/2, as described in chapter 6.3.8, the communication line to the meter must be connected to pin 1/2. |
+1. Instead of connecting the communication line of the inverter directly to pin 1/2, as described in chapter 6.3.8, the communication line to the meter must be connected to pin 1/2.
+White on 1; brown on 2. |

 ||

-3. The connection to the Inverter is then established from the meter.
-This means that two wires must be connected to one connection on the meter. |
+3. The connection to the inverter is then established from the meter.
+This means that two cores must be connected to one connection on the meter. |

 ||